genescf/GeneSCF/README.md

 #REACTOME:Hs:20000:sym
 NCG:Hs:20000:sym
 ```
-In the above file you are asking GeneSCF to run enrichment analysis using 'GO_CC', 'KEGG', and 'NCG' database.
+In the above file you are asking GeneSCF to run enrichment analysis using 'GO_CC', 'KEGG', and 'NCG' database for human.
 The database mentioned with preceeding '#' will not be considered for the run.

 ## Edit batch script